 - Do not take anti-inflammatory medicines, such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve).
 They may make your symptoms worse.
 Do not take any other medicines or herbal products without talking to your doctor first.

-- Eat a healthy diet.
-Make sure to get enough iron.
+- Make sure to get enough iron.
 Rectal bleeding may make you lose iron.
 Good sources of iron include beef, lentils, spinach, raisins, and iron-enriched breads and cereals.

 - Drink liquid meal replacements if your doctor recommends them.
 These are high in calories and contain vitamins and minerals.
 Severe symptoms may make it hard for your body to absorb vitamins and minerals.